 After many twists and turns over more than four decades, the implementation of a so-called “Unitary Patent Package”, i.e. the establishment of a Unitary Patent and a Unified Patent Court (UPC), now seems close to coming to fruition.

-Consent is still needed for the UPC’s provisional application phase to come into force, but at present the UPC Preparatory Committee estimates that the UPC will start operations around mid-2022.
+Consent is still needed for the UPC’s provisional application phase to come into force, but at present the UPC Preparatory Committee estimates that the UPC will start operations in the second half of 2022.